 Years 7 and 8

-Students demonstrate their understanding of key concepts through self-design experiments and the critical analysis of scientific procedures.
+Students demonstrate their understanding of key concepts through designing their own experiments and critically analysing scientific procedures.

 Years 11 and 12